 Deaccession of a Jasper Johns.

-It was wonderful to have found a new home for this amazing and seminal print from Jasper Johns.
-Two Maps II (1966) looked amazing on the booth with David Zwirner Gallery during the exceptionally well-attended IFDPA Print and Works on Paper fair here in New York.
+It was wonderful to have found a new home for this seminal print from Jasper Johns, Two Maps II (1966).
+It looked amazing on the booth with David Zwirner Gallery during the exceptionally well-attended IFDPA Print and Works on Paper fair here in New York.

 Johns employed the use of a common map found in American classrooms.
 The chalk-like outline and the twinned image, however, carries a ghostly feel to it—underpinning questions about what we are taught versus what know—during a time of political upheaval in the US.